At NIDA’s last Chat Day, we got this question from a high school student: “Why do people scratch a lot when they are high on heroin?”

 A NIDA scientist responded that he had done years of research on this topic.
 He explained: “Heroin activates connections in the brain called opioid receptors.
 These receptors then activate fibers that transmit itch information (aka ‘pruritus’) to the brain.
 Thus, heroin users feel itchy.
 Good question.”

 People usually inject heroin into their blood stream with a syringe.
 Soon afterwards, the heroin crosses the “blood-brain barrier”—a protective membrane that separates circulating blood from brain fluid in the central nervous system.
-Once in the brain, heroin is converted to a chemical called morphine and binds rapidly to the opioid receptors already mentioned.
+Once heroin is in the brain, it's converted to a chemical called morphine and binds rapidly to the opioid receptors already mentioned.
 These receptors recognize chemicals affecting pain, like morphine.

 Because heroin is mostly sold on the street, users can’t be sure of the purity (or strength) of the drug they’re taking.
 Also, because it’s so addictive, they may crave bigger and bigger amounts of the drug to get the same rush they got the first time—which often leads to overdose and death.